mathoudebine/turing-smart-screen-python/README.md

 # turing-smart-screen-python

+---
+**⚠️ DISCLAIMER - PLEASE READ ⚠️**

+This project is **not affiliated, associated, authorized, endorsed by, or in any way officially connected with Turing brand**, or any of its subsidiaries, affiliates, manufacturers or sellers of the Turing products.
+All product and company names are the registered trademarks of their original owners.

+This project is an open-source alternative software, not the USBMonitor.exe original software for the Turing smart screen.
+There will be no support for the USBMonitor.exe software.

+---

 A simple Python manager for "Turing Smart Screen" 3.5" IPS USB-C (UART) display, also known as :
 - Turing USB35INCHIPS / USB35INCHIPSV2
 - 3.5 Inch Mini Screen